Korbel Champagne Cellars

-Korbel Champagne Cellars is a winery based in Guerneville, California.
+Korbel Champagne Cellars is a winery based in Guerneville, California, United States.
 Since 1882, Korbel has primarily manufactured California sparkling wine, using the méthode champenoise process.
 In this process, sparkling wine is fermented inside the same bottle from which it is served.
 The company is a division of F. Korbel Brothers, and also makes brandy and still wine, and imports Prosecco from Italy.

 F. Korbel & Bros. is a private company owned and operated by the Heck family.
 Brown-Forman has handled Korbel's marketing and sales since 1965.

 History

-Korbel was founded in 1882 by three Czech brothers named Korbel.
-It was purchased by Adolf Heck in 1954.
-Heck's son, Gary, took over in 1982, and over time increased production from 150,000 to 1.6 million cases per year, making Korbel the 16th largest wine producer in the United States as of 2022.
+Korbel Champagne Cellars was founded in 1882 by Bohemian expatriate Francis Korbel and his two brothers, who also founded in 1876, the The Wasp, a weekly satire magazine in San Francisco.
+The first issue was published on August 5, 1876.

-The popular origin story of the brandy old fashioned (an old fashioned made with brandy instead of whiskey, popular in Wisconsin) goes that during the Chicago World's Fair in 1893, the Korbel brothers were offering samples of their wine and brandy.
-Central European immigrants from Milwaukee took a liking to the Bohemian Korbel brothers' brandy, and brought it back to Wisconsin and began using it in cocktails.
+In 1893, during the Chicago World's Fair, the Korbel brothers were offering samples of their wine and brandy.
+Central European immigrants from Milwaukee took a liking to the Bohemian Korbel brothers' brandy, and brought it back to Wisconsin and began using it in cocktails, including the brandy old fashioned (an old fashioned made with brandy instead of whiskey, popular in Wisconsin.
 This story is probably false, however, and the more likely origin is due to the availability of brandy during post-WWII liquor shortages.

+In 1954, it was purchased by brothers Paul and Adolf Heck.
+Adolf’s son, Gary, took over in 1982, and over time increased production from 150,000 to 1.6 million cases per year, making Korbel the 16th largest wine producer in the United States as of 2022.